-Professor Sutherland began her career in academia at the University of Edinburgh, in 1980, subsequently moving to the University of Glasgow.
-In 2006, she was recruited by the University of Stirling to join the newly-created Stirling Law School as Professor of Child and Family Law and she continues to research and teach there.
+She began her career in academia at the University of Edinburgh, in 1980, subsequently moving to the University of Glasgow.
+In 2006, she was recruited by the University of Stirling to join the newly-created Stirling Law School as Professor of Child and Family Law.
+When she retired from teaching there, in 2020, Stirling University granted her emeritus status.

 Having spent half of each year researching and teaching at Lewis & Clark Law School in Portland, Oregon, for some 20 years until 2018, she is now a Distinguished Professor of Law Emerita there and will continue her relationship with Lewis & Clark Law School on a less scheduled basis.